| Dynamism The "Dynamism" Movie Script

 presuming you have edited gWFSLastStaticSpriteChannel so

+that there are some dynamic channels to allocate (see above).
 This is kind of important to understand.
 Why?
 You need a sense of where

 your sprites are in the Score for debugging purposes, for one thing.